pierrepo/mdner/README.md

 Duplication consists of paraphrasing, i.e. keeping the context of the original text and reformulating it in another way.
 Here you will use the mBART model for paraphrasing.

+A presentation of the annotation structure can be found on [ANNOTATIONS](https://github.com/pierrepo/mdner/blob/main/doc/ANNOTATIONS.md).

 ## 📑 Create MDNER

 The `mdner.py` script is used to create the model according to the defined parameters.